-The 2019 Chinese Grand Prix is an historic event – it will mark the 1000th round of the Formula One World Championship.
-But the Chinese Grand Prix is not the only special anniversary the team is looking forward to.
+The 2019 Chinese Grand Prix is a historic event – it will mark the 1000th F1 race of the Formula One World Championship.
+But the Chinese Grand Prix is not the only special anniversary the Mercedes team is looking forward to.
 In fact, 2019 holds a number of historic anniversaries.

 How it all Began for Mercedes…

 On 29 January 1886, Carl Benz filed patent no. DRP 37435 with the German Imperial Patent Office in Berlin for his “gas-powered vehicle”.
 It was the day the automobile was born.
 Later that year, Gottlieb Daimler built his motorised carriage – independently of Carl Benz.
 The two inventions mark the beginnings of the long history of the automobile – and they ultimately lay the foundation to motorsport.
 Although it would take a little while before the first race was held.

 Eight years after the car was invented, the French daily newspaper “Le Petit Journal” organised the first ever competitive automobile race.
 It was a form of endurance race, held on public roads from Paris to Rouen on 22 July 1894.
 Of the 21 entrants lining up at the start, 17 made it to the finish – including nine vehicles powered by engines that were invented by Gottlieb Daimler and produced under license by the French vehicle manufacturer Panhard & Levassor.

 The objective of the race was to make the trip from Paris to Rouen as quickly as possible in a horseless carriage that was “not dangerous, easy to drive, and cheap during the journey”, the main prize was given to the competitor “whose car comes closest to the ideal”.